MaureenFromuth/Credit_Risk_Analysis/README.md

 As we can see, the balanced accuracy is low and nearly the same as the ROS oversampling method with a 65% probability of accurately predicting the outcomes (i.e. true positives and true negatives).
 Likewise, when we look at the confusion matrix, we see the same significantly high false positive rate, and a very low precision rate for high_risk in the Classification Report (.02).
 Recall, or sensitivity, for high_risk is only slightly lower with .61 for the SMOTE approach vs. .66 for ROS.
 Finally, if we look at the F1 score for high_risk at .02, the exact same as ROS.

-*In general SMOTE oversampling performed nearly the same as ROS for precision and recall in predicting high_risk applicants*

 - ***Cluster Centroid Understampling***